exAClior/exAClior.github.io/content/posts/ibmquantumutil.md

 This post will proceed as follows: First, I will discuss the importance of Quantum Error Mitigation by examining the effect of noise on quantum computers and why Quantum Error Correction is not a viable solution at present.
-Then, I will delve into the Quantum Error Mitigation technique used in IBM's paper - Zero Noise Extrapolation.
+Then, I will delve into one of the Quantum Error Mitigation techniques used in IBM's paper - Zero Noise Extrapolation.
 Finally, I will conclude with how IBM improved upon the basic Zero Noise Extrapolation with the Pauli-Lindblad noise model to achieve promising experimental results on 127 qubits.